datarobot/datarobot-user-models/MODEL-METADATA.md

 on.
 If this is supplied, the code you supplied will start to run against this pid automagically.

 ### Validation Schema
-The validation schema is used to define input and output requirements for the training model.
+The validation schema is used to define input and output requirements for the training model (See detailed documentation in VALIDATION-SCHEMA.md).
 The validation is used to communicate the acceptable inputs for the model along with the expected output.
 This will be verified when running `drum fit`
 * typeSchema (optional): Top level dictionary that contains the input and output schema definitions
   * input_requirements (optional):  Specifications that apply to the models input.
 The specifications provided as a list.